Rex Hunt: Early life

 Hunt was born in Mentone, Victoria, and attended Mordialloc High School.
 He joined the police force as a cadet after leaving school.
 In 1970, he was called up to national service.

 Football career

 Hunt was recruited from Parkdale by and made his debut in the then Victorian Football League in 1968.
-He was a key position player who was usually positioned at full-forward or centre half-forward.
-Later he played at centre half-back.
+He was a key-position player who was usually a full-forward or centre half-forward, but later played at centre half-back.
 He was part of Richmond's premiership sides in 1969 and 1973.

-In the middle of 1974, Hunt moved to the Geelong Football Club due to his work as a policeman.
-As a big strong forward he played with Geelong in 1974 and 1975, playing 32 games for the club before moving back to Melbourne and playing with St Kilda.
+In the middle of 1974, due to his work as a policeman, Hunt moved to the Geelong Football Club.
+He played 32 games with Geelong in 1974 and 1975 as a big, strong forward, before moving back to Melbourne and playing with St Kilda.
 He retired from VFL football at the end of the 1978 season, but continued to play in the lower-level VFA in 1980 and 1981 with Sandringham.
-He won the Frosty Miller Medal for kicking 110 goals in 1981.
+He won the Frosty Miller Medal in 1981, kicking 110 goals.